Travel Basics – 2025 Singapore Grand Prix

-Singapore is one of only three surviving Sovereign City States in the world (the others being Monaco and Vatican City).
+Alongside Monaco and Vatican City, Singapore is one of only three surviving Sovereign City States in the world.
 Measuring just 721.5 square kilometers, Singapore is comprised of a large island where most of its 5.6m inhabitants live, and sixty smaller islands.
 Despite having one of the highest population densities in the world, Singapore is a green city with lots of parks and open spaces.
 The city state is one of the world’s leading commercial hubs and a major trading center.
 It’s also one of the wealthiest countries in the world and regularly ranks as having one of the highest costs of living in the world.

 Do I Need a Visa to Enter Singapore?

 International visitors from most developed countries do not need a visa to visit Singapore.
-All visitors must ensure that their passport or travel document has at least six months of validity upon departure, and also fill in the Singapore Arrival Card before entering the country.
+All visitors must ensure that their passport or travel document has at least six months of validity upon departure, and also fill in the Singapore Arrival Card within three days of entering the country.
 Since February 13, 2023, Singapore no longer applies any Covid-19 measures to visitors.
 More information is here.

 Singapore Travel: Need to Know